 The silence of meditation is something our mind needs.
 The Ego is that wild aspect that we need to tame with kindness and gentleness.
 Otherwise, it will act out to maintain the center of attention.

 There is a better or gentler approach for befriending the conscious mind.
 Instead of forcing attention, we learn to guide it gently.
-When we are gentle, we can direct the mind back in the direction we desire.
+When we are peaceful and polite, we can direct the mind back in the direction we desire.